 Use the Capture Settings dialog box to specify printer settings for print captures created with Windows.
 This can be useful if you want to use a DOS or Windows 3.x application that relies on print captures and you can't put the capture in a login script.

-To access the Capture Setting dialog box:
+To access the Capture Setting dialog box, complete the following steps: